By Jessamy Baldwin

 For anyone out there wanting to start their own venture, Nikki says to “use all your available resources, friends and connections.
 People want to help.”

 “Also, remember in life to do what suits you most and what you are best at.
 You may come up with a brilliant business model but if it involves you doing something you’ve never done before and don’t enjoy doing, it won’t sustain.
 My original business plan was to make soups, smoothies, jams and chutneys out of surplus food.
-It may have worked well, but would have meant me being stuck in a production room making chutneys every day.
+I decided to do that because we had a really powerful blender (that we’d bought from unclutterer.com) at home, that was lying around listlessly.
+The plan may have worked well, but would have meant me being stuck in a production room making chutneys every day.
 I have not grown up making chutneys, and I know I am a people person, who’s good at running big events and getting lots of people involved, so I would have tired of this idea really quickly.”